-The purpose of the Truck Route Master Plan (TRMP) was to review the existing system and present an implementation strategy that will help manage the City's truck network over a five year period.
+The purpose of the Truck Route Master Plan (TRMP) was to review the existing system and present an implementation strategy that will help manage the City's truck network in the over a five year period.
 The overarching goal was to support safe and timely movement of goods and services while minimizing the negative effects of truck traffic on the community including safety, congestion, noise and air quality.

-The Westdale neighbourhood is located in the West Hamilton/Dundas region with Aberdeen Hub, agriculture lands and McMaster University being the primary truck traffic generators.
-The study area also intersects with ramp terminals to Highway 403 which is one of the designated full-time truck routes in the City.
-Truck routes that are relevant to the Westdale Traffic Management Study include King Street West / Paradise Road South, Main Street and Cootes Drive routes as well as direct access to Highway 403.
+The Ainslie Wood neighbourhood is located in the West Hamilton/Dundas region with Aberdeen Hub, agricultural lands and McMaster University being the primary truck traffic generators.
+The study area also intersects with Highway 403 which is one of the designated full-time truck routes in the City.
+One other full-time truck route that is relevant to the Ainslie Wood Traffic Management Study include Main Street which provides direct access to Highway 403.